chipparddev/loot-filters/README.md

-# Welcome to Chippard's loot filter emporium
+# Welcome to the Chippard Filter Emporium

-Please read the README.md associated with the filter that you want to download before using it.

 All filters in this repository are fully documented.
 In the documentation, groupings of items will follow this format:

-- Description of the item grouping
+Description of the item grouping
+- Area levels
 > - Appearance
 > - Size
-> - TTS
+> - Sound
 > - Map icon

-If the item grouping doesn't have TTS or a map icon, the last two rows will be omitted.
+If the item grouping doesn't have sound and doesn't have a map icon, the last two rows will be omitted.